Design and Analysis Considerations for Causal Inference under Two-Phase Sampling in Observational Studies: Semiparametric Efficiency Bound

 where

-\end{proposition} The projected component of the EIF, $\varphi_F(O_1; \tau_w)$, is exactly the EIF for the WATE under the model with fully observed data \citep{Yiming2025-do}.
-Intuitively, the efficiency bound under two-phase sampling can be interpreted as the efficiency that would be achieved if all variables in the phase 1 sample were fully observed, plus an additional component reflecting the uncertainty introduced by the subsampling at phase 2.
+\end{proposition} The projected component of the EIF, $\phi_F(Z; \tau_h, \eta)$, is exactly the EIF for the WATE under the model with fully observed data \citep{Yiming2025-do}.
+The second expression shows that $\mathcal{V}_h$ equals the fully-observed-data efficiency bound $\mathrm{Var}(\phi_F)$ plus an additional term from phase-2 subsampling.
 The detailed discussion and the proofs for Propositions \ref{prop:tangent} and \ref{prop:EIF} are provided in Appendix \ref{app:proofs}.